 Barricades, chaos, violence—all these things were playing through my head as I approached the train station inside the airport.
 When I reached the sky train, I felt all the unnecessary stress leave my body.
 There were no barricades or chaos or violence.
 Just people going about their routine as if nothing was out of the ordinary.

 There were no other sounds on the train except for the subtle buzzing of electricity.
 As we cruised through the dramatic urban landscape, the tone golden and mellow, I almost never wanted to get off the train.

 I booked a charming room with a river view near Khao San a few days back, but a friend who lived in Bangkok told me to avoid the area.
 So I booked another cheap room just a few minutes by train from the airport just to be safe.

 The dimly-lit room gave one the impression of a hotel in old horror movies.
-The faded wallpaper and the antique vanity dresser gave me goosebumps while the muted sound of the street traffic made it evoke loneliness.
+The faded wallpaper and the antique vanity dresser made the room feel even more depressing.

 Cramped on a corner, there was a narrow window overlooking newer buildings.